hugopendlebury/fastregex/README.md

 fastre is based on a fork of an earlier implementation called flpc.
 Whilst flpc offered good performance it was based on a rust create which didn't support features such as lookarouds.
 As such there were many instances where it couldn't be used a drop in replacement for the python re module.
+It also renamed the match function fmatch, and didn't implement some methods on the Match and Pattern objects.

 fastre takes a different approach and uses the rust based fancy-regex create.
 Which means that fastre supports features such as back referencing and lookarounds.
 One of the key features is that if a regex is considered to be simple then the function will be delegated to the rust based regex crate which performs operations in constant time.

-If a fancy feature is used than an alternative approach is employed based on parsing the regex, building an Abstract Syntax Tree (AST) and then compiling this into a using an implemention of a Virtual Machine to execute the progam.
+If a fancy feature is used then an alternative approach is employed based on parsing the regex, building an Abstract Syntax Tree (AST) and then compiling this into a using an implemention of a Virtual Machine to execute the progam.